heroqu/rsync-backup-osx/README.md

 here ```john.last_link``` is symlink to most recent backup directory ```john.2015-05-30_120144```

-  - use of 'daily', 'weeky', 'monthly' and 'yearly' tags
+- Tagging backups with 'daily', 'weeky', 'monthly' or 'yearly' suffixes.
-    - these tags needs little explanation.
-Actually they can (and should) all live in the same destination directory and share one the same 'last backup' to hard link to.
+  - Read [About TAGs](#about_tags) section for rationale behind using these TAGs.

 ### Sample usage